 Researchers at the National Institute of Environmental Health Sciences (NIEHS) are conducting a study of Sodium Thiosulfate intravenous therapy to treat juvenile dermatomyositis and adult dermatomyositis (NCT03267277).

-All patients will receive the medication sodium thiosulfate for 10 weeks in this 72-week study at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland.
-There is no charge for treatments or testing/evaluations.
-Transportation within the United States and compensation are provided.
+All patients will receive the medication sodium thiosulfate for ten weeks in this 72-week study at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland.
+There is no charge for treatments or testing/evaluations, and transportation within the United States and compensation are provided.

 Patients must be a minimum of 7 years old and weigh at least 26 kilograms (57.3 pounds).
-They must have moderate to severe calcium deposits in the torso or in at least 2 limbs, with no bone fractures in the year prior to enrollment.
+They must have moderate to severe calcium deposits in the torso or at least two limbs, with no bone fractures in the year before enrollment.

-Eligible participants will have five visits at the NIH Clinical Center in Bethesda, Maryland, following screening for eligibility, each lasting at approximately one week.
-There is also a 10-week inpatient stay to provide the study medication, consisting of intravenous infusions of sodium thiosulfate 3 times a week.
-Study visits involve medical history and physical examinations, blood and urine tests, muscle strength and functional tests, questionnaires, and other diagnostic/imaging studies.
+Eligible participants will have five visits at the NIH Clinical Center in Bethesda, Maryland, following eligibility screening, each lasting approximately one week.
+There is also a 10-week inpatient stay to provide the study medication, consisting of intravenous infusions of sodium thiosulfate three times a week.
+Study visits involve medical history, physical examinations, blood and urine tests, muscle strength and functional tests, questionnaires, and other diagnostic/imaging studies.